metabase/metabase/docs/people-and-groups/saml-keycloak.md

 2. From the XML file from Step 7 above:
     - **SAML Identity Provider URL**: Insert the URL that appears right after the following string: `Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST" Location=`
     - **SAML Identity Provider Issuer**: Insert the URL that appears right after `entityID=`.
-    - **SAML Identity Provider Certificate**: Insert the long string that appears after the `<X509Certificate>` tag.
-Take care when inserting this string -- the setup won't work if any letters or special characters are wrong!
+    - **SAML Identity Provider Certificate**: Input the long string that appears after the `<X509Certificate>` tag.
+Take care when inserting this string: if any letters or special characters are added or off,  the setup won't work.
     - **SAML Application Name**: `metabase`
 3. Click **Save Changes**.
 4. Check that **SAML Authentication** is toggled **ON** at the top of the page.